MetalTurtle18/HebrewFlashcards/README.md

 # APCSChineseFlashcards
-A Java Swing flashcard application (think Quizlet), but tailored for Chinese.
+A Java Swing flashcard application (think Quizlet) but tailored for Chinese.